Aurelio Padovani

 Padovani opposed political compromises such as the merger with the Nationalists, seeing such moves as betrayals of fascism's "revolutionary" origins.
 This proved to be his undoing, as the Nationalists still held significant sway in the countryside, and a former Nationalist in the Neapolitan region, Paolo Greco, had important friends in business.
 On May 19, 1923, Padovani was compelled to resign so Greco could take his place.

 Padovani continued to protest his loyalty to the Fascist Party, and he was later reinstated, though he never returned to public office.
+He was killed along with eight other people on June 16, 1926, when the balcony on the fourth floor of his apartment collapsed.
 The dramatic and peculiar circumstances surrounding his death were reported in foreign media.
-Stepping out onto the balcony of his home to greet a throng of admirers, the balcony inexplicably collapsed, killing Padovani and eight others.
+He was stepping out onto the balcony of his home to greet a throng of admirers, when the balcony inexplicably collapsed, killing Padovani and eight others.
 Foul play has long been suspected, as Padovani's lingering popularity and influence were a probable source of unease on Mussolini's part.

 Thousands turned out for Padovani's funeral.
 In 1934, Piazza Santa Maria degli Angeli in Naples was renamed Aurelio Padovani Square and a huge monument was erected bearing his name.
 After World War II, the square's name was reverted and the monument was dismantled, its fate forgotten until 2010 when its remains were found in the Bourbon Tunnel.

 Aurelio Padovani is buried at Poggioreale Cemetery in Naples.